 Can you tell us a bit about the background behind it?

-G & C: Naturopathy is regarded as a traditional and complementary medicine by the World Health Organisation (2010).
+G & C: Naturopathy is regarded as a traditional and natural medicine by the World Health Organisation (2010).
 Naturopathic principles emerged from the traditional healing practices of ancient cultures from around the world.
 These included Greek (Hippocrates), Arabic, Egyptian, Indian and Chinese cultures.
 Over the centuries, North American and European Nature Cure traditions influenced the development of contemporary practice (WNF, 2020).

 How do modern Naturopaths practice?